nickcreel/react-app-boilerplate/README.md

 # Get started
 1. Clone this repo!
 2. In the cloned directory, run `yarn install`
-3. To build the default template, run `yarn run 🚡create`.
+3. To build the default template, run `yarn run create`.
 This triggers a webpack build.
 4. To run a development server, run `yarn start`.
 You should now be able to view the basic hello world app in your browser at `localhost:8080`.

 # Styles